CrowdStrike/falconpy/README.md

 There are *many* ways you can contribute to the FalconPy project!

 _Providing feedback_ by opening a GitHub ticket.
-Even a fly-by "Hey, this worked!" is appreciated and helps validate approaches.
+Even a fly-by "hey, this worked..." is appreciated and helps validate approaches.
 Ideas on improving the project are most welcome.

 _Documenting, blogging, or creating videos_, of how you've used FalconPy!
 This type of content is *invaluable* and helps our community grow.
 Open a pull request for inclusion in the [Additional content](https://github.com/CrowdStrike/falconpy#additional-content) section of this page.